vercel/swr/examples/axios/README.md

 ## The Idea behind the Example

-Show a basic usage of SWR fetching using Axios and a request object.
+Show a basic usage of SWR fetching using axios and a request object.